 Basics That Every Home Buyer Needs to Know

 By this point in the homebuying process, you’ve found a realtor you can trust, have been pre-approved for a mortgage, and understand how much house you can afford.
 It’s time to get off the internet and do a physical walk-through of a few likely home candidates.

 How Do I Prepare/What Do I Bring to the Walk-Through?

-Savvy homebuyers will bring a moisture meter with them to the walk-through.
-Moisture meters are good for pointing out leaks and other moisture problems and can preempt problems with mold.
+Savvy homebuyers should bring a moisture meter with them to the walk-through.
+Moisture meters are great for pointing out leaks and other moisture problems and can preempt problems with mold.
 If you see spots of softer wood or stains on the ceilings or wall, use the moister meter.
-A good read should be around 16%, but under 28%, the home is still fixable.
+A good read should be around 16%, but under 28% indicates the home is still fixable.

-Besides the moisture meter, you should bring a checklist for what to look out for in a home; Homes.com has designed just such a checklist for you to download here.
+Besides the moisture meter, bring a checklist for what to look out for during your walk-through.

 What to Do Before Making Your Offer

 You’ve reached the point in the home buying process where you’ve found a home that you want to put an offer on.
 So now what goes into making that offer, and what sort of homework should you do before making it?